nextgis/docs_ngcom/source/data_upload.rst

 #.
 Reproject rasters into EPSG:3857
 #.
 Unpack raster (remove internal compression)

 If this is done, raster of 1 Gb will be uploaded.
-If this is not done and your raster is smaller, raster layer will also be created if time for reprojection and unpacking is less then 3 minutes.
+If this is not done, but your raster is smaller and reprojecting and unpacking it takes less than 3 minutes, raster layer will still be created.

 .. _ngcom_vector_layer: